 - The buyer’s agent who solely represents the best interest of the buyer

 - The home inspection companies which work for the buyer and will almost always find some problems with the house

 - The appraiser if there is a question of value

 An experienced agent knows all the right people around town – they have their finger on the market and talk to other agents.
 So, they know who is looking for homes and which clients are looking for a home just like yours.

 2. Marketing Plan

 Selling a home does not happen overnight and it certainly doesn’t happen without a plan.
-Luckily, for sellers with an agent, they don’t have to worry about the marketing plan.
+Luckily, sellers with an agent don’t have to worry about the marketing plan.
 Agents already know which emails to send and to whom, all the best websites to list homes on, and social media accounts with a local following.
 They also know the right professionals to take photos of your house and create a 3D tour.